yasanglass/tehro-database/README.md

 Tehran Metro database used in [Tehro Android app](https://github.com/yasandev/tehro-android).

 ## Content
-Snice .db database files are binary and their diff is not visible in commits, all database changes also update update the SQL & JSON dumps of the database.
+Since .db database files are binary and their diff is not visible in commits, all database changes are always also reflected on the SQL & JSON exports of the database file.